+The level of the disturbing signal shall be selected such that the receiver will not be saturated and shall not exceed the receiver compression level minus 6 dB.

 Figure 6: Resulting receiver selectivity mask (not to scale)

 The receiver selectivity shall be at least verified in the range from 2 200 MHz to 3 600 MHz and shall always include all image frequencies present in the receiver design.
-If the image frequencies do not fall within the above mentioned frequency range, the measurement range shall be augmented so as to cover the image frequencies, .
+If the image frequencies do not fall within the above mentioned frequency range, the measurement range shall be augmented so as to cover the image frequencies, i.e. additional measurements shall be performed within the range [fimage-B-40/2, fimage+B-40/2].

 Conformance